vranystepan/container-basics/pt1/01_docker_run.md

 ```bash
 docker inspect c5b796e4560f506556b13edb8c70f8c36e8379583fe9d720cff32cc4f6bc8c7b
 ```

+> `docker inspect` is good the get some low-level infromation
+> about the container.

 Now can go through all the topics we were talking about it the theoretical session: